kirillzx/Machine-Learning/README.md

-# A little about folders
+# A little about folders...

 ## Portfolio optimization project
  This is my coursework.
 Its about to create the best allocation for securities porfolio with optimization methods.